Newtoto/COMP210_3_journal/README.md

 ## Exploitation of heuristics for virtual environments
 (https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=2399065)
+Explores various ways of conducting heuristic analysis on virtual reality, and how existing methods have been combined for the new medium.
+Issues can be divided into 2 main categories, display related, and interactivity.
+A patchwork of heuristics like some of the papers have used has been suggested to uncover problems.
+This patchwork would be based on the context and the emphasis.
+Using these bespoke hueristics, issues can then be categorised into them.
+Some of Nielsen's heuristics were used, but 5 categories didn't have problems associated with them in this context.
+Heuristics are adapted to needs.
+Set up for a formal framework which allows heuristics to be tailored to needs but also formalised.

 ## Investigating the balance between virtuality and reality in mobile mixed reality UI design: user perception of an augmented city
 (https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=2641201)